mccarthykp/Interview-Q-s/README.md

-# Interview Questions in Python
+# Leetcode Questions in Python & JavaScript